mothur/mothur_ami/README.md

 # mothur_ami
 Repository to create and maintain an Amazon AMI for mothur

-* Create an Ubuntu instance
+* Create an Ubuntu `t2.micro` instance create the SSH, HTTP, HTTPS, and Custom rules
 * Log in with `ssh ubuntu@[Public DNS]` (may need to do `ssh -i .ssh/mothur.pem ubuntu@ec2-54-234-233-240.compute-1.amazonaws.com`

 ````